boake/rs-shot/README.md

 ## Install
 Place resave-image.scm in your GIMP scripts folder for example: ~/.gimp-2.8/scripts/.
-Move rs-shot to a location in your $PATH.
+Give permissions to rs-shot with `chmod a+x rs-shot` and move rs-shot to a location in your $PATH.

 ## Use
 Simply run rs-shot in the directory with your bloated files.